ClydeByrdIII/OnDemandSeeding/README.md

 * Your seeder has no connected peers
 * The seeder to leecher ratio (slr) reaches or exceeds the given ratio without additional seeders
 * The slr was already sufficient
+* The max amount of seeding time was reached for the additional seeders.
+(You can change this)

 Exceptions being error handling like trackers being down, file not found, my inability to properly catch errors etc